betaylor73/wayside/doc/GenisysWaysideControllerRoadmap.md

 # GENISYS WaysideController Roadmap (Authoritative)

-This document tracks the **planned progression** from the current GENISYS protocol architecture to a **production-ready WaysideController implementation**, with UDP as the first supported transport.
+This document tracks the **planned progression** from the current GENISYS protocol architecture to a **production‑ready WaysideController implementation**, with UDP as the first supported transport.

-This roadmap is **implementation-oriented** and intentionally separate from GENISYS protocol definitions.
+This roadmap is **implementation‑oriented** and intentionally separate from GENISYS protocol definitions.
+It reflects the *current, authoritative status* of the project as of the completion of Phase 1.

 ---

 ## Phase 0 — Baseline (Completed)

-### Status: ✅ Complete
+### Status: ✅ **Complete**

 The following architectural foundations are locked and treated as authoritative:

 - Normative architecture documents are binding
-- Reducers are pure, exhaustive, and semantic-only
+- Reducers are pure, exhaustive, and semantic‑only
-- Decode-before-event is enforced
+- Decode‑before‑event is enforced
 - Reducers never see frames or bytes
 - Observability ≠ logging
 - Configuration ≠ file parsing
-- Transport-down gating is defined and implemented
+- Transport‑down gating is defined and implemented
 - Intent semantics are explicit and documented
 - Executor behavior contract is defined
 - Reference intent executor and unit tests exist

-At this point, GENISYS protocol logic is transport-agnostic and deterministic.
+At this point, GENISYS protocol logic is transport‑agnostic and deterministic.

 ---

 ## Phase 1 — Reducer → Executor Integration

 ### Goal

-Validate that reducer output and executor behavior compose correctly in a closed semantic loop.
+Validate that reducer output and executor behavior compose correctly in a **closed semantic loop**, without transport, timers, or decoding.

-### Work items
+### Work items (all completed)

-- Build a reducer–executor integration harness
+- Reducer–executor integration harness
   - Real `GenisysStateReducer`
   - Real `GenisysControllerState`
   - `RecordingIntentExecutor`
-  - In-memory event queue
+  - In‑memory event queue

-- Write end-to-end semantic tests:
+- End‑to‑end semantic integration tests:
-  - Initialization → Recall → Poll → Running
+  - Initialization → Recall → Control delivery → Polling
-  - Poll → ResponseTimeout → Retry
+  - Poll → ResponseTimeout → Retry / Failure
-  - TransportDown → TransportUp → Re-initialization
+  - TransportDown → TransportUp → Forced re‑initialization

+- Protocol‑mandated lifecycle completion:
+  - Global `INITIALIZING → RUNNING` transition derived once **all slaves complete initial Recall at least once**

-### Explicit exclusions
+### Explicit exclusions (honored)

 - No sockets
 - No timers